Representation of the People Act 1918: Terms of the act

 The act added 8.4 million women to the electorate as well as 5.6 million men.
-It was therefore the greatest of all the UK Reform Acts in terms of electorate addition.
+It was therefore the largest of all the UK Reform Acts in terms of electorate addition.

 The costs incurred by returning officers were for the first time to be paid by the Treasury.
 Prior to the 1918 general election, the administrative costs were passed on to the candidates to pay in addition to their expenses.

+Short title, commencement and extent

+Section 47(2) of the act provided that the act may be cited as the "Representation of the People Act, 1918".

+Section 46(1) of the act provided that the act would come into force on the passing of the act.

+Repealed enactments

+Section 47(1) of the act repealed 109 enactments, listed in the eighth schedule to the act.